-Nathan is a busy bass player.
-Currently he is bass player for Lee Memphis King, one of the UK’s top Elvis Tribute artists.
-Also he plays for a Rock n Roll trio The Stingrays and can often be seen at local Jazz clubs.
+I am a busy electric bass player.
+Currently my main position is bass player for Lee Memphis King, one of the UK’s top Elvis Tribute artists.
+Also I play bass with Rock n Roll trio The Stingrays and can often be seen at local Jazz clubs.

 Brief Musical history:-

 I was taught classical piano, and after hearing Elvis Presley in the film ‘That’s The Way It Is’ I decided I wanted to be Elvis.
 After listening to more modern music (compared to classical) I decided it was the bass guitar I wanted to play.
 My influences being James Jameson (motown), Jerry Scheff (Elvis’ live 70’s bass player).
 This list has since got longer.

 I formed my first band with some school friends and my Dad (he could actually play compared to the rest of us).
 After a few years and drummer walked in a pub I was playing in and poached me from my own band into his.
 A Rock n Roll band called the Cavaliers.
 I didn’t know you could get gigs only playing 50’s Rock n Roll.
 I was almost sacked after a few rehearsals for playing too many notes.
 Amongst some great Rock n Roll gigs, we mostly played rock n roll pubs, we were fortunate to be booked on a long term contract playing on Brittany Ferries.